awslabs/aws-deployment-framework/samples/sample-rdk-rules/README.md

 ![Architecture](./meta/custom-configs.png)

 - As a first step it requires to have a Source code repository to store our code.
 In this pattern we are using CodeCommit repository.
 This repository created by as a part of the pipeline definition in the ADF's `deployment_map.yml`.
 Example of the pipeline definition is in the ADF setup section.
 - ADF pipeline definition creates a pipeline that will deploy Lambda function(s) into the compliance account and Custom Config rule(s) to Target accounts.
 - When a Custom Config rule get pushed into the CodeCommit repository;
   - CodeBuild will find the RDK rule(s) recursively in the `config-rules` directory then zip each single rule one by one and upload into ADF bucket.
-  Buildspec is utilising a helper script called `lambda_helper.py` to achieve this task.
-ADF populates bucket names into SSM Parameter store on the Installation. `lambda_helper.py` fetches the bucket name from the SSM Parameter Store.
-Parameter name looks like `/cross_region/s3_regional_bucket/{region}`.
+    Buildspec is using a helper script called `lambda_helper.py` to achieve this task.
+ADF populates bucket names into SSM Parameter store on the installation. `lambda_helper.py` fetches the bucket name from the SSM Parameter Store.
+Parameter name looks like
+    `/cross_region/s3_regional_bucket/{region}`.
   - Then CodeBuild will generate 2 CloudFormation templates one for Lambda function(s) deployment and other for the Custom Config rule(s) deployment.

-- When a Lambda function get invokes by a Target account Custom config rule;
-it will assume the Config role in Target account then put config Evaluations into the Target account's Config rule.
+- When a Lambda function get invokes by a Target account Custom config rule; it will assume the Config role in the target account then put config Evaluations into the Target account's Config rule.

 ### ADF setup